 - The measure of typical time users are on a page.
 The median isn't skewed by extremely fast or slow users and is only available when Page dropdown is selected.

 - The number of clicks on the page in aggregate.

 - The number of users who viewed the page in aggregate.

 An added benefit to Heatmaps is the ability to export them as a PDF so that you can share with members of your team or key stakeholders.
-To do so, click the Export button to the right of the Page name or URL at the top of the Click or Scroll Map.
+To do so, click to the right of the Page name or URL at the top of the Click or Scroll Map.
 The PDF will include Page Name, Time Period, Segment, Device, Click or Scroll data and the Heatmap visual itself.

 What’s the difference between Heatmaps and the Click and Scroll Maps available in Session Replay?

 With Heatmaps, you can drill into Click and Scroll Maps outside of session replay altogether.
 This provides more flexibility and control as well as serving as a collaboration tool for users.
 Measure how page interactions change over time and across different customer segments.
 Define and save these in-depth analyses of how users are engaging with your page.
 Then, share insights with teammates similar to Metrics, Funnels and Journeys.